JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 ### Disclaimer
 This system is for research and educational use only.
-Performance is measured on the ISIC 2018 test dataset and has not undergone clinical validation.
+Visuals and insights are based on the ISIC 2018 dataset and are not clinically validated.

 ---